isometry/platform-health/pkg/provider/http/README.md

 ## Usage

-Once the HTTP Provider is configured, any query to the platform-health server will trigger validation of the configured HTTP service(s).
+Once the HTTP Provider is configured, any query to the platform-health server will trigger validation of the configured HTTP(S) service(s).
 The server will attempt to send an HTTP request to each service, and it will report each service as "healthy" if the request is successful and the status code matches one of the expected status codes, or "unhealthy" otherwise.

 ## Configuration